Nicolas-Dolan/react-exercise/README.md

 - Better error handling (it's missing in a few places and not all error messages are fed back to the user)
 - Some of the type and linting issues could be handled better
 - Could restructure the components to put them all under a dedicated NASA media folder
-- Ideally would keep the NASA media state in a dedicated component rather than the HomePage component
+- Ideally, would keep the NASA media state in a dedicated component rather than the HomePage component
-- Alternatively, the state could be kept in the Context API; although this might be overkill for such a small app
+- Alternatively, the state could be handled by the Context API; although this might be overkill for such a small app